What happens when a death is reported to the Coroner?

 No further investigation required

-The coroner will simply ask the hospital doctor, GP or another doctor known to the deceased to issue a cause of death certificate (this usually requires the doctor to have seen the deceased within the final 14 days of life and know a cause of death).
+The coroner will simply ask the hospital doctor, GP or another doctor known to the deceased to issue a cause of death certificate.

 IF CAUSE OF DEATH UNCLEAR